JetBrains/kotlin-web-site/docs/reference/idioms.md

 subcategory: basics
 ---

-## Idioms
+# Idioms

 A collection of random and frequently used idioms in Kotlin.

-#### Have a favorite idiom?

 If you have a favorite idiom, contribute it.
 Do a pull request.

 ### Creating DTO's (POJO's/POCO's)